uhasker/getting-things-done-in-next-js/src/chapter1/04-control-flow.md

 ```

 Sometimes you need to do something in one case and something else in another case.
-The (also conveniently named) `else` keyword allows you to accomplish exactly that.
+The (also conveniently named) `else` keyword allows you to accomplish exactly that:
-Let's say that if all the tasks haven't been completed yet, we want to display a different message:

 ```js
 if (tasks.length === 0) {